bruinxiong/Modified-CRUNet-and-Residual-Attention-Network.mxnet/README.md

 **This modified Residual Attention Network architecture can be directly integrated into the library of [insightface](https://github.com/deepinsight/insightface).**

 **:fire:Note!
-If you want to train Residual Attention Network, please make sure the MXNet built from source.**
+If you want to train Residual Attention Network, please make sure the MXNet built from source.:fire:**

 ## Reference